Juniors Project - Primary 6 & 7

 To help the children, teachers will attend a training session prior to the start of their project in order that they can prepare.
 The project will then send in tutors (sometimes by video link), one for the Defenders and one for the Pursuers, three times over the length of the project.
 For the first visit, tutors will introduce the project and the wealth of material contained on this website and thereafter split the group to show them how to prepare and serve their claim for money (initial writ by Pursuers) and for Defenders, how to deny monies are due (draft and intimate defences).
 The second visit will teach the children how to adjust their side of the story and to look carefully at their witnesses and productions.
 Each side will have to look at the arguments and answers from the other side and if appropriate, address these before the 'story book' closes.
 The final visit - to prepare for court.
 Throughout the visits, the tutors will also encourage the children with their other roles.

-Parents will be able to gain an understanding of what we do by attending a parents nights early on in the project.
+Parents will be able to gain an understanding of what their child is doing by completing a parental quiz (which adds bonus points to their child's team) and by logging in, see the work done online.
 They will also be able to attend the intermediary trials and the finals*

-A specialty day will be arranged in each region where guest speakers will be invited to address the children.
-Last year we had speakers covering areas such as robe making, taxation, mobile phones, newspapers and being a politician.
+A specialty day will be arranged in each region (subject to COVID restrictions) where guest speakers will be invited to address the children.

 Students will receive support from their teaching staff, their tutors, the website and the team of professionals behind the project via the website forum.
 Students can often be found helping others and sharing ideas through the forum.